Wheresitat/uteclocal/README.md

    and want to ensure only the gateway is running, you can stop this project with `docker compose -p uteclocal down` before starting it again.
-3. Open the UI and enter your U-tec API base URL, OAuth base URL, access key, secret key, scope (if your account uses one, e.g., `enterprise`), and the exact redirect URL you registered for the app, then hit **Save** or directly **Start OAuth** to launch the authorization URL in a new tab.
-Use the documented cloud host `https://openapi.u-tec.com` for API calls (the previous placeholder `https://api.utec.com` can cause name-resolution errors) and the documented OAuth host `https://oauth.u-tec.com/login` so the authorization link matches `https://oauth.u-tec.com/login/auth`.
-Existing configs that still reference the deprecated `openapi.ultraloq.com` hostname are automatically rewritten to `https://openapi.u-tec.com` on startup; refresh the UI to confirm the saved value.
+3. Open the UI and enter your U-tec API base URL, OAuth base URL, access key, secret key, scope (`openapi` per the docs), and the exact redirect URL you registered for the app, then hit **Save** or directly **Start OAuth** to launch the authorization URL in a new tab.
+Use the documented cloud host `https://openapi.u-tec.com` for API calls (the previous placeholder `https://api.utec.com` can cause name-resolution errors) and the documented OAuth host `https://oauth.u-tec.com` so the authorization link matches `https://oauth.u-tec.com/authorize`.
+Existing configs that still reference the deprecated `openapi.ultraloq.com` hostname (or the old `/login` OAuth suffix) are automatically rewritten on startup; refresh the UI to confirm the saved values.
 The settings are stored in `/data/config.json` inside the volume and can be managed entirely through the UI—no environment file is required.
    Use **List Devices** to confirm the API responds with your locks, and **Clear Logs** to wipe the rotating log file.
 4. After approving the OAuth prompt, copy the full redirected URL from the browser, paste it into the **OAuth Callback** section, click **Extract Code**, and then **Exchange Code**.
 The gateway will store the resulting access/refresh